Introduction

 bucks since nothing worked and most all of the pins were either missing

 or corroded.
-Jim took painstaking care to replace each and every
+Jim took painstaking care to replace each and every edge

-coil tubes, and even the motherboard with a Ni-Wumpf board.
+new coil tubes, and even the motherboard with a Ni-Wumpf board.
 I play

 this game virtually every week and never get tired of it.
 I have